Eeeeeeeww! Disgusting Sandwiches!

 We are film stars!

 At the beginning of this half-term Mr Pepper spent a day with Year 2 teaching us about life boats and Grace Darling.
 As part of this day, we made a film telling the Grace Darling story and explaining what we had learnt.
-We had great fun acting in front of the green screen and saw the completed epic today.
+We had great fun acting in front of the green screen and saw the completed epic this week.
 We are all stars!

 Watch our movie below:

-World Book Day 2023!
+World Book Day 2024!

 Our meerkat mob looked fantastic today in their World Book Day costumes.
 Thank you to parents for making such a fantastic effort.
 It was super hard to choose a costume winner in Year 2!

 Throughout the morning, pupils moved round in mixed age groups completing book based activities.
 It was great to see the Year 2 Meerkats working with and helping the Elephants and Sheep.
 Not only did the Year 2 pupils look great today but they behaved brilliantly too.
-You should be very proud of your book-loving offspring!
+You should be very proud of your book-loving children!

 Grace Darling Day with Mr Pepper

 This week we had a whole day of learning through film with Mr Pepper.
 We looked at clips of different lifeboats and discovered all of the clever things they have on board to help save lives.
-We then learnt the Grace Darling and discovered what a brave rescue she did!
+We then learnt the Grace Darling story and discovered what a brave rescue she did!
 In the afternoon, we saw a real-life lifeboat rescue and then made our own film in front of the green screen.
 Some of our meerkats did some super acting and all spoke clearly for our lifeboat film.
 We can't wait to see how it looks with a bit of movie magic!
 Coming soon to our webpage...

 Reading Buddy Treat!